-During the creation of the Municipality's Strategic Plan, a consistent theme during public participation related to the recognition and preservation of the traditional physical and social character of Middlesex Centre's settlement and agricultural areas.
+During the creation of the Municipality's Strategic Plan, five priorities were developed with specific initiatives and objectives associated with each.
+The five priorities were, Engaged Community, Balanced Growth, Vibrant Local Economy, Sustainable Infrastructure and Services, and Responsive Municipal Government. a consistent theme during public participation related to the recognition and preservation of the traditional physical and social character of Middlesex Centre's settlement and agricultural areas.
 In a physical sense, many residents referred to the preservation of the Municipality's traditional "village scapes" and "country scapes", and other aspects that could be characterized as reflecting a more traditional style of town and country planning.
 It should be noted that for the purposes of this Plan, the term "traditional" is not meant to describe "business as usual" or more modern development approaches, but rather a return to a more community-oriented planning and design approach reflective of earlier settlement forms and developments.

-It is the intent of this Official Plan to apply the broad concept of traditional town and country planning as a general guide in the establishment of overall Official Plan principles.
+It is the intent of this Official Plan to apply the broad concept of traditional town and country planning, while achieving the objectives of these priorities as a general guide in the establishment of the overall Official Plan principles.
+It should be noted that for the purposes of this Plan, the term, "traditional" is not meant to describe "business as usual", but rather a more community-oriented planning and design approach reflective of the established form of the Municipality's urban areas.

 For the purpose of this Plan, this concept has been interpreted to include the following general principles: